CutOffFrequency/Cyclist/README.md

 LinkedLists are iterable and can be instantiated with any iterable.

+## Purpose

+This linked list implementation is intended for small sets of data that are cyclic in nature.
+It provides a convenient mechanism to access values by their relationship to each other (such as musical notes or intervals in the 12 tone equal temperment system)

 ## Setting Up

 install with your package manager of choice and import